conwayste/conwayste/dissect-netwayste/README.md

 1) Use your package manager to install Wireshark, as well as the development libraries (such as `libwireshark-dev`)
 2) Build wireshark from source

-*Note: Ubuntu 18.04 only has Wireshark 2 in the repo so I had to follow the instructions here to generate and install the debian package from source.
-This is not an issue on Ubuntu 20.04 and newer.*
+*Note: Ubuntu 18.04 only has Wireshark 2 in the repo so I had to follow the instructions here to generate and install the debian package from source.*
 Instructions: https://www.consentfactory.com/install-wireshark-3-0-2-on-ubuntu-desktop-18-04-redux/

 # Install Wireshark